I am committed to changing lives exponentially through facilitation of interdisciplinary collaboration

 between Western and Eastern medical communities through integrative & holistic healthcare and education.

 Galina V. Roofener A.P., L.Ac., Dipl.
 Ac.
 (NCCAOM)®, Dipl.
 C.H.
 (NCCAOM)®

-Galina received her Oriental Medicine degree from East West College of Natural Medicine in Sarasota, FL; Doctor of Naturopathy degree from Trinity College of Natural Health in Warsaw, IL; Nursing degree from Medical College #3 in St. Petersburg, Russia; and studied towards Bachelor of Art of Education in Klaipeda, Lithuania.
-Over the years, she received multiple certifications in various modalities of Alternative and Complementary Medicine and holds a special certification in Homeopathic Point Injections for beauty and pain management.
+Galina V. Roofener holds board-certified credentials in the states of Florida and Ohio as a licensed acupuncturist and Chinese herbalist.
+Galina received her Oriental Medicine degree from East West College of Natural Medicine in Sarasota, FL, a Doctor of Naturopathy degree from Trinity College of Natural Health in Warsaw, IL, and a Nursing degree from Medical College #3 in St. Petersburg, Russia.
+Galina has also pursued studies towards a Bachelor of Arts in Education in Klaipeda, Lithuania.
+Furthermore, she has continued to earn multiple certifications in various modalities of Integrative and Complementary Medicine and holds special certification in acupuncture point injections.

 Galina speaks English, Russian and Lithuanian languages.